-With the support of many members of this committee, the Balanced Budget Act made the most significant changes in Medicare and Medicaid since they were enacted [so many] years ago.
+With the support of many members of this committee, the Balanced Budget Act made the most significant changes in Medicare and Medicaid since they were enacted.
 We're already putting in place significant new tools to fight fraud, waste and abuse.